mvolkmann/blog/src/sample.md

 sent to `/dog/{some-dog-id}` when the button is clicked.

-The `hx-confirm` attribute specifies a prompt that will appear in a confirmation dialog that user will see before the request is sent.
+The `hx-confirm` attribute specifies a prompt that will appear in a confirmation dialog that the user will see before the request is sent.
 The dialog will contain "Cancel" and "OK" buttons.
 The request will only be sent if the user clicks the OK button.
 Later we will see how to replace this dialog with one that can be styled.